 Dnipropetrovsk Ukraine Travel Guide

-Ukrainian cuisine draws from Slavic, Turkic, plus European traditions.
+Ukrainian cuisine draws from Slavic, Turkic, and European traditions.
 Dnipro's food reflects general Ukrainian culinary traditions, with an emphasis on hearty, comforting meals.

 The region's industrial past historically encouraged simpler, robust meals.
-Proximity to the steppe region influences grain-based dishes and meat.
+Proximity to the steppe region influences grain-dishes based on and meat.

 Beets, cabbage, potatoes, carrots, onions, and garlic are widely used.